Sheff Wed / Huddersfield (a) ST holders now

 and five matches in the 2006 World Cup Finals, including England's defeat on

-penalties by a Portugal side featuring old boy Hugo Viana.
+penalties by a Portugal side featuring SJP old boy Hugo Viana.

-United's last meeting with Schalke 04 came back in May 1960 when Charlie Mitten's
+United's last meeting with Schalke 04 was in May 1960, when Charlie Mitten's

-side won 3-0 in Germany during a post-season tour
+side triumph 3-0 in front of 10,000 fans during a post-season perambulation

-that also saw kickabouts played in Ireland, Yugoslavia and Spain.
+that also included visits to Ireland, Yugoslavia and Spain.